dtjv/memowise/docs/req.md

 ## quiz details

-    make an api call w/ 'setid' to get the set of cards. make an api call to generate quiz for that set if user is logged in, store result of a completed test in their account.
+    make an api call w/ 'id' to get the set of cards. make an api call to generate quiz for that set if user is logged in, store result of a completed test in their account.